Caring for you before, during, and after you sail

 - Isolation may not be required for the above cases, but our medical doctors on board will determine on a case by case basis

-- It’s important to note that the likelihood of infection is very low due to all passengers being required to be fully vaccinated — nevertheless, we are fully prepared for all scenarios
+- It’s important to note that the likelihood of infection is very low due to all passengers being required to be fully vaccinated and test prior to boarding — nevertheless, we are fully prepared for all scenarios

 - Using the close contact tracing feature built into our Sailor App, we will identify other Sailors and Crew who will also need to isolate and take a PCR test